 |Midget Japanese submarine beached at Bellows Field, Hawaii, after the attack on Pearl Harbor of Dec.
 7, 1941. photo and caption credit - National Archives and Records Administration Public Domain Photographs|

 Headquarters in Japan instead turned south.
-Knowing that the British and the Dutch, who were the main European powers in the Pacific, were preoccupied by their ally Nazi Germany, they saw Indonesia and Singapore as easy pickings.
+Knowing that the British and the Dutch, who were the main European powers in the Pacific, were preoccupied by their ally Germany, they saw Indonesia and Singapore as easy pickings.

 US President Franklin Roosevelt and Congress had been imposing sanctions on Japan in order to induce them to leave Vichy French Indo-China (China apparently being of less concern for some reason).
 The politics of that era were odd, to say the least.

 |Uncle Sam blocking the flow of an oil pump to a Japan.
 The U.S. ceased oil exports to Japan in the summer of 1941, after Japanese invaded French Indochina.
 Cartoon by Willard Wetmore Combes.|

 This seriously affected Japanese oil supplies, so they decided to fight the Americans as well.

 |Japanese bombers taking off from the Japanese carrier fleet to bomb Pearl Harbor|

 After extensive preparation and espionage on the American fleet at Pearl Harbor, which was in plain view from nearby hills, Admiral Isoroku Yamamoto sent a six-carrier fleet ("Kido Butai") under Admiral Chuichi Nagumo to Hawaii by a northern route far away from normal trade traffic.